PrinceNiyonshuti/rwanda/README.md

     }
 ]
 ```
+#### Available params for province endpoint
+- [url/api/provinces/2] for viewing single province
+  If province id is given it returns an object of province details.
+  It returns `[null]` if province is not found.
 ### Districts

 By default it returns an array of country districts, if no params (province) is given